 The local phrase “Pràmzan dal sas” (a Parmesan of the stone) is used to indicate a “pure” Parmesan, that is born within the ancient walls of the city.
 It is believed that the first such populated zone was here in Oltretorrente, where the houses are simple in style and people spoke the local dialect.

-For your Gourmet rest-stop, we recommend two places in particular.
+For your Gourmet rest-stop at Parma, we recommend two places in particular.

 - Osteria Oltrevino: in Borgo Pietro Cocconi, halfway along Strada D’Azeglio, in the university area, and open from 18:30.
 It offers a wide range of books and wines, but often you can listen to live music, which we guarantee you will enjoy.
 The friendliness of the staff and their knowledge of wines and beers made this place unique.